agentm/project-m36/README.markdown

 `TutorialD (master):`

-The Tutorial D interpreter comes pre-loaded with the Chris Date supplier "S"/product "P"/supplier-product "SP" relations for experimentation.
+To load Chris Date's supplier/product examples, run `:importtutd "scripts/DateExamples.tutd"` from within the tutd interpreter.
+After this, the `S`, `P`, and `SP` relation variables are available within the current context.

 This TutorialD interpreter is case-sensitive.

 At this point, there are three types of command which can be executed: